nintendoSwitch12/NintendoSwitchGameHacking/Scripts/IDA_Related/Syscall_Tracer/README.md

 1. Run a game
 2. GDB attach using ida
 3. Edit → Segments → Delete segment
-4. In the main function of the source code, write down where the syscall wrapper of the desired game starts and ends in startSys and endSys.
+4. In the main function of the source code, write down where the syscall wrapper of the desired game starts and ends in startSys and endSys respectively.
 5. In the same main function, enter the desired syscall number in the target list (ex: 0x21(SendSyncRequest) )
     1. Alternatively, you can use the getSysNum(syscall_name: str) function.
 6. Run File → script file → syscall_tracer.py file (it should take bp)